 A Historic View

-Capitalism as a political system gradually has grown up in Europe since medieval times but it was about the middle of the 19th century when many people realized that, despite all of the technological progress, they could not accept the injustices of the social order associated with it.
+Capitalism as a political system gradually grew up in Europe since medieval times but it was about the middle of the 19th century when many people realized that despite all of the technological progress they could not accept the injustices of the social order associated with it.
 The term “capitalism” was a natural for naming a system where capital and the people enriched by it – capitalists – flourished.
-“The Communist Manifesto,” published in 1848 by Karl Marx and Friedrich Engels, is considered the pivotal moment in people starting to use the terms “capitalism,” “socialism” and “communism” as descriptions of diverse political concepts.
-One should note that from the start, capitalism, as the existing political system, had a bad reputation, and socialism and communism as ideas of a better future were perceived as noble.
+“The Communist Manifesto,” published in 1848 by Karl Marx and Friedrich Engels is considered the pivotal moment in people starting to use the terms “capitalism,” “socialism” and “communism” as descriptions of diverse political concepts.
+One should note that from the start capitalism as the existing political system had a bad reputation and socialism and communism as ideas of a better future were perceived as noble.

 Capitalist Economy: Key Characteristics